- UK’s bestselling van becomes petrol-electric plug-in hybrid

 Inside the PHEV there's a power/charge indicator where the rev-counter used to be, and a battery charge status gauge in place of the traditional one for engine temperature.

 The trip computer has been reprogrammed with hybrid-specific displays, too, and there is dedicated driving range information for the battery alone and as a total with the petrol engine.

 FordPass Connect connectivity is built-in, along with the latest Transit Custom safety aids.

-In a bid to tackle increasing air pollution concerns about diesel engine NOx and particulate emissions, the Ford Transit Custom hybrid will use a 'range-extender' drivetrain with an electric motor powered by the combination of onboard lithium-ion battery pack and a petrol engine.
+In a bid to tackle increasing air pollution concerns about diesel engine NOx and particulate emissions, the Ford Transit Custom PHEV uses a 'range-extender' drivetrain with an electric motor powered by the combination of onboard lithium-ion battery pack and a petrol engine.

-At the 2017 Cenex Low Carbon Vehicle event that petrol engine was confirmed as Ford's award-winning 1.0-litre EcoBoost – a tiny three-cylinder turbo petrol with an engine block that's so small it fits within the confines of an A4 piece of paper.
+It was at the 2017 Cenex Low Carbon Vehicle event that Ford first confirmed the petrol engine would be the award-winning 1.0-litre EcoBoost – a tiny three-cylinder turbo petrol with an engine block that's so small it fits within the confines of an A4 piece of paper.

 Yes, you read that right: the Transit Custom PHEV has a 1.0-litre petrol engine.

 Exact power and torque outputs haven't been revealed yet.
 The Ecoboost makes up to 140hp on its own in some Ford car applications, but the range-extender set-up in the Transit Custom means the van will use it in a very different way.